extremeheat/node-raknet-native/README.md

 #### class Client, Server

-The Client and Server classes are a JS wrappers around the internal RakClient and RakServer classes implemented in C++ in src/.
+The Client and Server classes are JS wrappers around the internal RakClient and RakServer classes implemented in C++ in src/.
 See the ts/RakNet.js for usage.

 #### Example